HarryRHayden/CI_PP1/README.md

   <details><summary>No opener</summary><img src="docs/images/noopener.png"></details>

 ### Degrees Symbol
   * For both degrees fahrenhiet and degrees celsius the symbol was copied in.
 When validation this showed as an error.
-Repleced with HTML code which fixed the issue.
+Replaced with HTML code which fixed the issue.

   <details><summary>Degrees</summary><img src="docs/images/degrees.png"></details>